Home Loans for Multi-Family Properties

 Fortunately, there also are higher loan limits allowed on multi-unit homes to accommodate to higher prices for these sort of purchases.
 With each additional unit, the limit of what you can borrow is higher.
 This is the case for both conforming loan limits (conventional loans) and FHA loan limits.
 Conforming loan limits and FHA loan limits are the same throughout most the country, but vary in higher cost areas.

 FHA loan limits are set at the county level.
 They range greatly based on the average cost of a home in a certain location.
-There is what is called a “floor” and “ceiling” meaning the loan limit does not ever go below or above this amount.
+There is what is called a “floor” for low cost areas, and the “ceiling” for high cost areas.

 Obviously, this is quite a wide range.
 Be sure to research the FHA loan limits in your county so you know for certain how much you can borrow with a FHA loan in your desired location.